 Join the Southern Food & Beverage Museum to welcome Chef Serigne Mbaye, a Senior Line Cook at Commander's Palace, as he demonstrates a dish that incorporates his personal journey through the culinary world, from Africa to New Orleans.

-Join Chef Serigne and NatFAB Fellow Howard Conyers on Saturday, June 3 for a Senegalese Creole Fusion Dinner, a five course popup dinner using locally sourced ingredients.
+Join Chef Serigne on Saturday, September 30 for a Senegalese Creole Fusion Dinner, a four course popup dinner.
 Tickets and more information can be found here.

 About the Chef